For use in preparation of 2021 tax returns

 Note: A taxpayer can claim the $13,808 amount only once.
 That is, you may be eligible to claim the personal amount for a spouse (item 2, above) and for another dependant under the eligible dependant rules (item 3), but you cannot make both claims in the same year.

-With certain restrictions, you can deduct the cost of daycare, babysitters, boarding schools and camps.
-If your child attends private school, a portion of the tuition fees (if it relates to child-care services) may qualify as child-care costs.
+Amount: With certain restrictions, you can deduct the cost of daycare, babysitters, boarding schools and camps, to a maximum of:

 - $8,000 a year for children who are under 7 at the end of the year